Monday, 19 December 2016

 It thus seems that the bulk of the revenues of the Afghan's living flowed from the horse trade.

-Analyzing the issue it can be said that the bulk of the Afghans , living in Roh in medieval time, followed the profession of horse trade and agriculture, the rest of the professions of the Afghan society were managed by the humble raiyat (artisan classes) , who were non-Afghans and constituted the artisan class and the landless class , that is, the tenants.
+Analysing the issue, it can be said that the bulk of the Afghans, living in Roh in medieval time, followed the profession of horse trade and agriculture, the rest of the professions of the Afghan society were managed by the humble raiyat (artisan classes), who were non-Afghans and constituted the artisan class and the landless class, that is, the tenants.

-The hilly terrain of Roh suggests that the agricultural land holdings of the Afghans were small which evidences that they did not insist much on agriculture.
-Had they taken active interest in agriculture for the sake of promoting their agrarian economy , they would have conquered the plains of Punjab but they did not do so.
+The hilly terrain of Roh suggests that the agricultural land holdings of the Afghans were small which evidence that they did not insist much on agriculture.
+Had they taken active interest in agriculture for the sake of promoting their agrarian economy, they would have conquered the plains of Punjab, but they did not do so.
 It thus appears that the land retention of the Afghans in Roh primarily denoted their sociopolitical status in their original homeland as in the medieval world the landed gentry was considered the main prop of the sociopolitical standing in a society.

 Source: 'The political and economic condition of Roh' by Hussain Khan, with some edits